Search: 971 results

 And he rebuked them much, that they might not make him manifest.

-And he took twelve to be with him, so that he might send them out as preachers,
+And he ordained the twelve that they should be with him, and that he might send them to preach.

 And that they might have power to heal sicknesses and to cast out devils.